San Miguel Resource Center

 Domestic Violence and Sexual Assault Crisis Center

 Our mission is to eliminate domestic violence and sexual assault in our community through intervention services, prevention education and social change.

 Statistics & Prevalence

-assault affect every community, every workplace, every family and 10% of sexual assault victims in the US are men according to the National Crime of victimization Survey.
+Domestic violence and sexual assault occur in every segment of society regardless of class, race, ethnicity, or culture.
+Domestic violence and sexual assault affect every community, every workplace, every family and 10% of sexual assault victims in the US are men according to the National Crime of victimization Survey.
 Historically, SMRC statistics speak for themselves:

 In 1994, we

 had 94 phone contacts

 conducted 21 in-person sessions

 225 Clients Served Overall, compared to 208 in 2009.

 Statistics reveal that as many 30 to 60 percent of children living in violent homes also suffer from abuse